What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 (Image credit: Future)

-Bluetooth only has limited capabilities.
-As you will hopefully understand, only now has Bluetooth been able to come close to transmitting CD-quality audio losslessly.
-Lossless Hi-res audio?
+Ultimately, Bluetooth only has limited capabilities as it stands.
+As you will hopefully understand, only very recently has Bluetooth been able to come close to transmitting CD-quality audio losslessly.
+Lossless hi-res audio?
 No chance.
 That tube simply doesn't go wide enough.
 But where Bluetooth falls short, other wireless technologies are waiting to take up the baton.

-UWB stands for Ultra Wide Band.
+One is UWB, which stands for Ultra Wide Band.
 It uses less power and can deliver a higher bitrate than Bluetooth.
-Most excitingly of all, it's already widely available – every iPhone since the iPhone 11, the Google Pixel 7 Pro and 8 Pro, and a host of Samsung Galaxys feature UWB.
-But they use UWB for accurate location finding rather than wireless audio.
-That's because UWB can time how long signals take to get places, giving actual distances between devices, something Bluetooth can't work out.
+Most excitingly of all, it's already widely available – every iPhone since the iPhone 11, the Google Pixel 7 Pro and 8 Pro, and a host of Samsung Galaxys feature UWB – though they use it for accurate location finding rather than wireless audio.
+That's because UWB can time how long signals take to get places, giving actual distances between devices – something Bluetooth can't work out.

-Other codecs (such as aptX Adaptive and Samsung Scalable Codec) can adapt in real-time, but SCL6 is the only one to switch between lossless and lossy operations.
-At the top end, it is able to losslessly carry 24-bit/384kHz PCM files.
+Some Bluetooth codecs (such as aptX Adaptive and Samsung Scalable Codec) can adapt in real-time too, of course, but SCL6 is the only one that can purportedly switch between lossless and lossy operations.
+At the top end, it can losslessly carry 24-bit/384kHz PCM files.
 Those higher mbps transfers will be over wi-fi and UWB, mind you – not Bluetooth, unless it comes a very long way from where it is now.

 SCL6 also claims to optimise the time-domain aspects of the signal, rather than prioritising the frequency domain, like most compression codecs.
-The claim is of a better, more accurate sound than the alternatives, with fewer audible artefacts.
-It's not power-hungry either and so shouldn't put too much of a battery strain on wireless devices using it.
+The claim is better, more accurate sound than the alternatives, with fewer audible artefacts.
+It's not power-hungry either, so shouldn't put too much of a battery strain on wireless devices using it.

 Most excitingly of all, SCL6 doesn't have specific hardware requirements.
 As long as a device has the processing power, SCL6 could be activated with a firmware upgrade.
-MQA is in talks with a number of potential partners, including phone companies.
-Definitely one to watch...
+MQA is in talks with several potential partners, including phone companies.

 MORE: